D.

 TMI’s pick-code is an imaginary tag used to identify all manner of objects and focus-level locations so to speak.
 It’s first introduced in the Lifelines course if I recall correctly.
 It is briefly instructed in principle but not strongly emphasized as a practice.

 Here’s the difference: TMI pick-codes may be used similar to putting 3M sticky notes on any object of interest.
-My mnemonics pertain to encoding/facilitating focus-level shifts.
+My mnemonics pertain specifically to encoding/facilitating focus-level shifts.

 One creates one’s mnemonics however one likes.
 What’s important is the consistent reinforcement training.
 There are additional things I do to maintain and reinforce that mnemonic series for accessing body-asleep.

 Continuing with the original discussion, I found I was able to access the focus-levels without hemi-sync by invoking these mnemonic images after about 100 hrs of hemi-sync training but it took about 400 hours of hemi-sync training for me to do that well and alas, one may get rusty if one skips meditations for a length of time.
-The reason it took me that long to train is it never dawned on me to try meditations without hemi-sync.
+The reason it took me that long is it never dawned on me to try meditations without hemi-sync.

 Meditating without hemi-sync is what I call a manual mediation in my notes.
-It is not uncommon for my manual meditations to be more powerful then with hemi-sync.
+It is not uncommon for my manual meditations to be more powerful than with hemi-sync.
 One benefit of manual meditations is one is not constrained by the time of a hemi-sync track.
 On occasion I have been gone for hours.

 In this way I practice policing all front-loads, memory-loads, and other spurious thoughts.
 In this exercise I’m not seeking anything other than to practice connecting, discerning, and weeding out my own thoughts.
-I am not concentrating on my navel!
+I‘m not concentrating on my navel!
 My attention is purely outward.
 The goal is to achieve and control a pure objective single-minded observational stance of one’s mind’s eye.
 This becomes a basic skill and is my default poise of mind in all focus-levels.

-Memory-loads and front-loads are images that may originate from some previous authentic experience.
-But they largely come from stuff one learned from the Internet, read in some book, seen on a YouTube, or – heard from someone such as a TMI instructor telling students what they should expect to find in some lesson, rather than allow the student to explore/examine the experience without any preconceived expectation.
-Often a clue to recognizing a front-load is the front-loaded image is static.
-However, one’s imagination can be more prolific than one thinks.
-Be careful not to go down the garden path of wandering around in your imagination.
+Memory-loads and front-loads are images one may encounter that originate from some previous authentic experience.
+But they also come from stuff one learned from the Internet, read in some book, seen on a YouTube, or… heard from someone such as a TMI instructor telling students what they should expect to find in some lesson, rather than allow the student to explore/examine their unique experience without any preconceived expectations.

 Some people, including TMI instructors, push the idea of using your imagination to kickstart some experience.
 I don’t do that and certainly don’t recommend it.

-There false images may be motivated by a strong desire to have some experience, any experience.
+The above false images may be motivated by a strong desire to have some experience, any experience.
 If one isn’t familiar with the verbose junk in one’s mind and hasn’t learned to discern the difference between imagination and authentic psychic vision one may not recognize the falsehood of one’s own experiences and slip into delusion.

 The Dark is present…. as well as the Light.